 Click here for pdf copy of the winter 2013 Educator's Newsletter.

 Center is designated by the state legislature as Georgia’s Official Frontier and Southeastern Indian Interpretive

 Center.
 Guided tours of the Bennett History Museum are available for both public and private schools.
 Tours are designed with the

 Georgia Performance Standards in mind and require a minimum of twenty

-Schools can make advance reservations for the following school field
+Teachers can select from the following school field trips:

 Native Americans of the Southeast - 1 hour $5